Iito/terraform-format-on-save/README.md

 # How it works

-It's simply runs `terraform fmt <path-to-your-current-file>` before saving your .tf or .tfvars files.
+It's simply runs `terraform fmt <path-to-your-current-file>` or `tofu fmt  <path-to-your-current-file>` before saving your .tf or .tfvars files.

 # Requirements

-Terraform installed.
+Terraform or tofu installed.